 This type of bulb is rather inefficient and this means that the incandescent light bulb electricity usage is higher when compared to CFL or LED light bulbs.

-The calculator below can be used to calculate the power and cost consumption of incandescent light bulbs over time.
+The calculator below can be used to estimate the power and cost consumption of an incandescent light bulbs over time.